 It would be unsafe and irresponsible to eat ice cream that has stayed melted for the whole day due to running the risk of getting food poisoning or something similar.
 Sometimes, even refrozen ice cream might be dangerous, so you should definitely not try it.

-What To Do With Ice Cream That Has Melted?
+What to Do With Ice Cream Melted on Way Home?

 If ice cream has melted thoroughly due to warm temperatures, then it would be unsafe to refreeze it and eat it later.
 Ice cream that has melted in cold temperatures, for instance in the fridge, is not the same as ice cream that has melted at room temperature.
 Therefore, it would not be wise to refreeze the already melted ice cream that has not been kept in the cold.